microsoft/Windows-driver-samples/hid/hidusbfx2/ReadMe.md

 **Testing Bar Graph and 7-Segment Display**

 1. Start the **hidclient.exe** GUI application from the WDK.
-The application source code is located in the *src\\hid\\hclient* directory, and you build it by using the appropriate build environment.
+The application source code is located in the \\hid\\hclient directory, and you build it by using the appropriate build environment.

 2. From the **HID Device to examine** menu, select the device that contains "UsagePage 0ff00, Usage 01" as a substring.